eric-winkler/MyAir3Api/README.md

 The MyAir3Api provides a .net consumable interface for interacting with the airconditioner control functions exposed by AdvantageAir's MyAir3 controller.

+There is both a .net 4.5 async/await implementation, and a .net Micro Framework implementation available.

 ## Example Usage